 The price of DHT11 these days is about 1 $.

 Soil Humidity Hygrometer sensor:

-Name of this sensor says enough.
+The name of this sensor says enough.
 Why would we use it?
-Well, with this sensor stuck in ground, MCU could “know” was or is there a rain, and how dry or wet is soil, and based of that turn on or off irrigation system.
+Well, with this sensor stuck in-ground, MCU could “know” was or is their rain, and how dry or wet is soil, and based on that turn on or off the irrigation system.

 Infrared PIR Motion sensor:

-Motion detection sensor, great add for home made alarm system.
+Motion detection sensor, great add for a homemade alarm system.